 Students may only have 10 absences per class period per year due to extracurricular activities.
-Inquiries may be made to sponsors or coaches (i.e. cannot have more than 10 absences 7th period per year for a UIL activity).
+Inquiries may be made to sponsors or coaches (e.g., the student cannot have more than 10 absences for 7th period per year for a UIL activity).
 The Killeen Independent School District will identify for students the advanced courses which may allow exemptions for grades below 70 for No Pass, No Play eligibility.
 The courses shall include those identified in 19 TAC, 74.30(b) at each UIL eligibility grading period.